acend/quarkus-techlab/content/en/docs/02.0/23_fault-tolerance.md

 }
 ```

-If you send a request to the consumer, you will see that about half of the time we will run into a TimeoutException.
+If you send a request to the consumer, you will see that about half of the time we will run into a `TimeoutException`.
 The method took longer than 500 ms to finish, so the `@Timeout(500)` interrupted the invocation.

 ### {{% param sectionnumber %}}.1.3: Fallbacks